codescrum/bebox/README.md

     rspec spec/ordered_phases_spec.rb

 It would take a large time (at least 20 minutes) because it creates a vagrant machine and do a basic provision downloading packages and installing them in the machine.
+Also it can ask for some input (password, interface selection) during the process.
 The vagrant machine and the bebox test project would be destroyed after completion.